batch-editing images

 First, homogenize the exposure using your control sample and the area exposure mapping tool.

-Then, adjust the filmic rgb white relative exposure if needed, preferably using the color picker.
+Then, adjust the filmic rgb white relative exposure if needed, preferably using the picker.
 The contrast should not require any adjustment since it does not depend on the dynamic-range of the image.

 Finally, homogenize the chromatic adaptation, using your control sample and the color calibration area mapping tool.